 Accidental as it was, my crash illustrated a fundamental problem with the Phantom 4.
 It’s not crash-proof.
 It’s also not idiot-proof.
 And we all have idiot moments.

-The Phantom 4 is a fantastic quadcopter, perhaps the best I’ve ever flow.
+The Phantom 4 is a fantastic quadcopter, perhaps the best I’ve ever flown.
 It is not the autonomous drone you want it to be.
 That’s totally fine for experienced pilots.
 But it’s not the best beginner drone for everyone.

 As an aerial photography drone, the new Phantom is one of the best.
 As a versatile flying gadget, it’s a thrill to use.
 The fancy new features could be easier to use, but I doubt you’ll have trouble figuring them out.